Table of Contents

 For people who are attempting to gain weight, refined grain consumption, especially >3 servings daily, has been associated with weight gain.(Schlesinger, 2019) If satiety is preventing you from consuming enough calories to gain weight then it makes sense to prioritize refined grain options (while still consuming a few servings of whole grains for the health benefits).
-As discussed in Lesson 6, added sugar is generally advised to be kept at <10% daily calories, so if one wishes to eat a significant amount of refined grains it would likely be best to choose options keeping this added sugar threshold in mind.
+As discussed in Lesson 6, added sugar is generally advised to be kept at <10% of daily calories, so if you wish to eat a significant amount of refined grains it would likely be best to choose options keeping this added sugar threshold in mind.

 Should gluten be avoided?

 Gluten has received a large amount of press over the last several years.
 There is unanimous consensus that individuals with Celiac disease benefit from following a gluten-free diet, and it’s thought that roughly ~1% of the population has this disease.(Leonard, 2017) The large point of contention is whether individuals who do not have Celiac disease also can benefit from a gluten-free diet.
-Of note, many people with autoimmune diseases find some benefit with gluten-free diet, but it seems many of these individuals also have Celiac disease, potentially unknowingly.(Lerner, 2021)
+Of note, many people with autoimmune diseases find some benefit with gluten-free diets, but it seems many of these individuals also have Celiac disease, potentially unknowingly.(Lerner, 2021)

-Non-celiac gluten sensitivity (NCGS) describes individuals without Celiac disease but who still seem sensitive to gluten.
-Depending on the exact definition used and method of diagnosis, anywhere from 0.5-6% of people may have this.(Caio, 2017) However, when testing individuals who believe they have this by giving them other components of wheat, some of them will have the same symptoms, implying it may not be the gluten but other aspects of wheat (ie, amylase-trypsin inhibitors) that are causing the symptoms.(Mumolo, 2020) In one analysis only 22% of people suspected of having NCGS developed symptoms with a blind gluten challenge.(Leonard, 2017)
+Non-celiac gluten sensitivity (“NCGS”) describes individuals without Celiac disease but who still seem sensitive to gluten.
+Depending on the exact definition used and the method of diagnosis, anywhere from 0.5-6% of people may have this.(Caio, 2017) However, when testing individuals who believe they have this by giving them other components of wheat, some of them will have the same symptoms, implying it may not be the gluten but other aspects of wheat (ie, amylase-trypsin inhibitors) that are causing the symptoms.(Mumolo, 2020) In one analysis only 22% of people suspected of having NCGS developed symptoms with a blind gluten challenge.(Leonard, 2017)

 Instead of gluten it may be FODMAPs (fermentable oligo-, di-, mono-saccharides and polyols) that are causing symptoms, as people who follow a gluten-free diet typically will decrease their FODMAP consumption when doing so.
-Many patients with NCGS have been diagnosed with lactose intolerance, fructose intolerance, small-intestine bowel overgrowth, or microscopic colitis, and a gluten-free diet may prove helpful by decreasing exposure to the actual underlying triggers.(Lerner, 2019) Of note, gluten-free diets can be deficient in several micronutrients if one is not careful to plan out the diet well.
+Many patients with NCGS have been diagnosed with lactose intolerance, fructose intolerance, small-intestine bowel overgrowth, or microscopic colitis, and a gluten-free diet may prove helpful by decreasing exposure to the actual underlying triggers.(Lerner, 2019) Of note, gluten-free diets can be deficient in several micronutrients if you are not careful to plan out the diet well.

 At this point in time there is no strong evidence base supporting health benefits of gluten-free diets for the vast majority of people who do not have reproducible symptoms upon gluten exposure.

-Based on all of the above, one should strive to consume at least 3 servings of whole grains daily with potential benefit seen with up to 7 servings.
-If counting calories you can likely include as many additional servings of refined grains as desirable assuming this doesn’t displace other healthful nutrients in the diet (ie, fruits, vegetables, healthy fat sources, etc).
+Based on all of the above, you should strive to consume at least 3 servings of whole grains daily with potential benefit seen with up to 7 servings.
+If counting calories, you can likely include as many additional servings of refined grains as desirable assuming this doesn’t displace other healthful nutrients in the diet (ie, fruits, vegetables, healthy fat sources, etc).
 For people who are not counting calories and who also are not attempting to gain weight, caution is warranted regarding too many servings of refined grains as these may not be very filling and can lead to overconsumption of additional food, leading to undesirable weight gain.
 Limiting to 3 servings daily may be advantageous in this situation.
 There is no benefit to avoiding gluten unless reproducible symptoms occur with gluten exposure.